mitmat/clirsnow-website/content/research/code_eurocordexr/index.md

 url_video: ""
 ---

 An R package to deal with large netcdf files, such as originating from the EURO-CORDEX RCMs.
-Works also for generic netcdf files.
-See the gitlab page for more information:
+Potentially works for many other generic or CF-conform netCDF files.

+The package is available from CRAN (The Comprehensive R Archive Network) at https://cran.r-project.org/web/packages/eurocordexr/index.html

+The source code is on github:
 [https://github.com/mitmat/eurocordexr](https://github.com/mitmat/eurocordexr)